Sino-African relations

 There have increasingly been closer political, security and economic ties between China and African nations.
 Trade between China and Africa increased by 700% during the 1990s, and China is currently Africa's largest trading partner.
 In 2000, the Forum on China–Africa Cooperation (FOCAC) was established as a forum between African countries and China.

+The China Africa Research Initiative estimated that there were over 88,371 Chinese workers in Africa in 2022, down from a high of 263,696 in 2015.